Budapest 12th constituency

-The 12th constituency of Budapest (Budapesti 12. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
+The 12th constituency of Budapest (Budapesti 12. számú országgyűlési egyéni választókerület) is one of the single-member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 12.
 OEVK.

-Since 2018, it has been represented by László Hajdu of the DK.
+Since 2026, it has been represented by Zsuzsanna Jakab of the Tisza Party.

 Geography

 The 12th constituency is located in northern part of Pest.

 List of districts

 The constituency includes the following municipalities: